wutongyuonce/RepoMirror/README.md

 Synchronizing never starts without a preview and confirmation.
 Mirror mode may remove files from a destination when they do not exist in the source; disabling mirror mode preserves local extra files.

 `.git`, `.DS_Store`, and `node_modules` are never changed by synchronization.
-Deleting a folder group removes its sync configuration and child sync configurations only; it never deletes local destination files.
+Deleting a root directory or Folder Group recursively removes its configuration.
+You may separately opt in to delete the affected managed Destinations; RepoMirror never deletes the root directory itself or unrelated local files inside it.

 ### How synchronization works